tanhauhau/tanhauhau.github.io/content/blog/compile-svelte-in-your-head-part-1/index.md

 Svelte will pass in `null` instead of `create_fragment`!

-The `init` function is where Svelte set ups most of the internals, such as:
+The `init` function is where Svelte sets up most of the internals, such as:

-- component props, `ctx` (will explained what is `ctx` later) and context
+- component props, `ctx` (will explain what `ctx` is later) and context
 - component lifecycle events
 - component update mechanism

 and at the very end, Svelte calls the `create_fragment` to create and mount elements into the DOM.

-If you noticed, all the internals state and methods are attached to `this.$$`.
+If you noticed, all the internal state and methods are attached to `this.$$`.

 So if you ever access the `$$` property of the component, you are tapping into the internals.
 You've been warned! 🙈🚨